We never forget that there is a whole world beyond the classroom. We encourage pupils to remember that we are a part of the world - not apart from it.

 Trips and experiences

 We offer a range of trips to pupils - to enrich the curriculum as well as to assist with charity projects worldwide.
-We believe in enabling our pupils to explore multiple contexts and cultures, and so we undertake regular academic, social and sporting trips to locations that include Ghana, Poland, Russia, Switzerland, and Sri Lanka.
+We believe in enabling our pupils to explore multiple contexts and cultures, and so we undertake regular academic, social and sporting trips.
+This has destinations such as Ghana, Poland, Russia, Switzerland, France, Spain, Portugal, Dubai and Sri Lanka.